arthurmilliken/masterpattern/workspace/tarot_interpretation/lesson-26.d03.md

 - 12
 -  6

-It is not I who do this day’s work, not I who enjoy this day’s pleasures, not I who experience this days difficulties.
-All these events are part of the balancing of Heaven’s accounts.
+It is not I who do this day's work, not I who enjoy this day's pleasures, not I who experience this days difficulties.
+All these events are part of the balancing of Heaven's accounts.
 I am but the witness of the operation.
 LET ME QUIETLY OBSERVE THE PERFECT WORK.

 ---